duracelltomi/gtm4wp/readme.txt

 * YouTube
 * Vimeo
 * Soundcloud
+* Generic HTML5 player of the browser

 It fires dataLayer events when a media player was being loaded on the page, when the media is being played, paused or stopped.
 It can fire dataLayer events when the user reaches 10, 20, 30, ..., 90, 100% of the media duration.

 Tracking should work with embedded media using the oEmbed feauture of WordPress and it should also work with other plugins or even with copy/pasted codes.
+Currently, players injected into the website after page load are not being tracked.

 = Scroll tracking =